 Let's say your credit card balance is $600 and your credit limit is $1,000.
 You would divide 600 by 1,000 to get .60.
 Then multiply .60 by 100 to get 60%.

 If you want to calculate your credit utilization for all your accounts, first add all the balances.
 Then add all the credit limits.
-Divide the total balance by the total credit limit and then multiply by 100.
-The result is your overall credit utilization.
+Divide the total balance by the total credit limit and then multiply the result by 100.
+The result is your overall credit utilization ratio.

 To calculate the total credit utilization for these, you would divide $2,801 by $8,000 to get .35 (after rounding).
 Then multiply by 100 to get 35%.